 The outline plan should:

-- Describe specific, achievable, child-focused outcomes intended to safeguard each child.
-It should be made clear, in plain language, what needs to change and in what time scale for the child;
+- Describe specific, achievable, child-focused outcomes intended to safeguard each child;

 - Describe the types of services required by each child (including family support) to promote their welfare;